paralus/website/docs/Usage/clusters.md

 ## Adding Clusters

-Paralus supports addition and management of two types of Kubernetes clusters:
+Paralus supports addition and management of the following types of Kubernetes clusters:

 1. Imported Clusters